Let’s take a look at the two healthcare apps we built:

 - unique value proposition

-If you’re working with a healthcare app design agency like Topflight, that’s a good step to engage them and use their feedback to support your progress with a healthcare technology acumen.
+If you’re working with a healthcare app design agency like Topflight, that’s a good step to engage them and use their feedback to support your progress with healthcare technology acumen.

-The UX/UI design does go hand in hand with actual app development, so it’s better to bring on the technology expertise early on and find out how different technologies can limit or propel your healthcare app ideas.
+The medical app UX/UI design does go hand in hand with actual app development, so it’s better to bring on the technology expertise early on and find out how different technologies can limit or propel your healthcare app ideas.

 4. Work on user stories and user flows